Expected area of the star hull of planar Brownian motion and bridge: Introduction and main results

 \begin{theorem} Let $T_\rho$ and $X_\rho$ be as in Theorem \ref{thm:joint_Laplace}.
 Then for any $\rho>0$ and $x\geq\rho$, conditionally on $X_\rho=x$, the random variable $T_\rho$ has the law of the first passage time to the level $x$ of one-dimensional Brownian motion starting at $0$.
 Equivalently, for every $\lambda \geq 0$, we have

 \end{theorem}

-We can use Theorem \ref{thm:conditional_structure} to compute expressions for the joint and marginal densities of $(T_\rho,X_\rho)$; see Section \ref{sec:densities} for the proof.
-First we need to recall the definition of the modified Bessel function of the second kind.
+While our joint Laplace transform formula is new, this conditional structure, as well as the corresponding joint and marginal density formulas for $(T_\rho,X_\rho)$ from Theorem \ref{thm:densities} below, first appeared in the as-yet-unpublished preprint \cite{Wroclaw}, where they were derived using markedly different methods.
+See Section \ref{sec:densities} for our derivation of the densities.
+In order to state these density formulas, we first need to recall the definition of the modified Bessel function of the second kind.
 This function, also known as the Bessel \emph{K} function of order $\nu\in\mathbb{C}$, has the representation

 see \cite[Chapter 10]{DLMF}.
 For $\nu>0$, this reference reports real argument asymptotics of

 \begin{theorem} For $\rho>0$, let $T_\rho$ and $X_\rho$ be as in Theorem \ref{thm:joint_Laplace}.
 Then we have that: \begin{enumerate}[label=(\roman*)] \item The joint density of $(T_\rho,X_\rho)$ is